Transcriptions of Autumn

 There’s silence between the drumbeats

-where promises fade out.
+where certainties fade out.

 The Academy of Leaves